Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 ### Dual Wielder
 *4th-level Feat*

-**Prerequisites:** Expert or Warrior Group, or Two-Weapon Fighing feat **Repeatable:** No
+**Prerequisites:** Expert group, Warrior Group, or Two-Weapon Figthing style **Repeatable:** No

 You master the ability to use two weapons at the same time You gain the following benefits: